the-power-of-trust/installer-script/detailed step-by-step instruction.md

 	`./start.sh`
 	`script /dev/null` — resolves annoying problem with the terminal

-1. Now anytime under the user `pot` you can do:
+1. Now at anytime under the user `pot` you can do:
 	>*switch from root with: `su pot -c'script /dev/null'`

 	`~/start.sh`  — start node (it it was stopped)